This post may contain affiliate links.

 It’s exactly how it sounds – there’s no “peeking” involved!
 So, once the pan goes into the oven, there’s no checking on it until the timer goes off.
 This allows the moisture to stay in the casserole and the rice to cook properly!

-Most “No Peek” Chicken recipes use regular rice.
+- Most “No Peek” Chicken recipes use regular rice.
 However, I changed up the recipe to use instant rice and cooked chicken to speed up the process.
 You’re welcome. 😉

 Can You Use Raw Chicken?

-Yes – but make sure you cut the chicken into small cubes (1-inch cubes max).
+I know you are thinking this.
+Yes, you can use raw chicken, but make sure you cut the chicken into small cubes (1-inch cubes max).
 It’s super important that the chicken reaches an internal temperature of 165F before you add the cheese and cook for the last few minutes.
 If it’s not, re-cover and add more time.

 This is one of my favorite weeknight recipes.
 Delicious & simple!